microsoft/mu_feature_mm_supv/SeaPkg/Tools/GenSeaArtifacts/test_aux/README.md

 This tool is used to quickly update and validate an auxiliary file by running it's validation tests locally.

-Each compilation of the test-aux binary is associated with a single given compilation of the MmSupervisorCore and the PeCoffValidationLib.
+Each compilation of the test-aux binary is associated with a single given compilation of the MmSupervisor and the PeCoffValidationLib.
 This is done by reading the following environment variables during build:

 `TEST_AUX_PECOFF_VALIDATION_LIB_DIR`: The directory containing the PeCoffValidationLib to link against